potinlai/libcper/README.md

 - `FindSWIG`
 - `UseSWIG`

-You should also have Python3 and associated libraries installed for the purposes of building the Python bindings.
+If you are building the Python bindings, you should also have Python3 and associated libraries installed for the purposes of building the Python bindings.

 ## Building
 This project uses CMake (>=3.10).
 To build for native architecture, simply run: